Ophiuchus: Incentivizing Tool-augmented "Think with Images" for Joint Medical Segmentation, Understanding and Reasoning: Experiments

 \subsection{Ablation Studies}

 \textbf{Effectiveness of training strategies.} To assess the impact of our training framework, we compare \textbf{Ophiuchus} with the following Qwen2.5-VL-7B-based variants: (1) a prompt-driven tool-invocation baseline; (2)$\mathcal{M}_{cold}$, trained only with cold-start SFT; (3) $\mathcal{M}_{cold+reflect}$, trained with cold-start SFT followed by self-reflection fine-tuning; (4) $\mathcal{M}_{rl}$, trained only with ATRL; and (5) $\mathcal{M}_{cold+rl}$.
 The results in Table~\ref{tab:ablation_training_stages} validate the effectiveness of our three-stage training strategy.
 Prompt-only method for tool invocation is neither adaptable nor robust and yields minimal gains, whereas progressively adding our proposed training stages produces substantial improvements over the base model, underscoring the necessity of each stage.
 To further demonstrate the effectiveness of self-reflection fine-tuning, we compare $\mathcal{M}_{cold+reflect}$ (trained for $10 + 2$ epochs) with a baseline model $\mathcal{M}_{\text{cold}-12}$, which undergoes 12 epochs of standard SFT on the original $\mathcal{D}_{\text{cold}}$ dataset.
 The results confirm that the subsequent improvements primarily stem from fine-tuning on the self-reflection data rather than merely increasing the number of SFT epochs.
-The RL stage contributes the largest boost, showing that RL’s exploration-exploitation dynamics and reward feedback are critical for learning context-aware tool-use policies and fostering genuine deep reasoning that captures the strategic flexibility required for optimal tool orchestration.
-Furthermore, when combined with cold-start SFT and self-reflection fine-tuning, RL’s advantages are maximized, further validating our motivation for developing a three-stage training framework to incentivize the model’s tool-augmented reasoning ability.
+The RL stage yields the largest gains, indicating that reward-driven exploration and feedback are essential for learning context-aware tool-use policies and strategic tool orchestration.
+Moreover, combining RL with cold-start SFT and self-reflection maximizes these benefits, supporting our three-stage training framework for tool-augmented reasoning.